Eco Film Awards

 The Eco Film Awards aims to develop students’ environmental awareness and empower them to take green action.
 The competition is open to all COBIS schools, including Applicant schools.

 Download our poster to promote the competition in your school.

 Competition PosterHow to enter

-Submissions will open on Monday 26 October 2020 and close at 3pm GMT on Wednesday 10 March 2021.
+Submissions are currently open and will close at 3pm GMT on Wednesday 10 March 2021.
 Schools will be able to submit two films per age category:

 - Key Stage 3-5

 Please see below for further details about the films we're asking students to produce.

 School staff should upload their students' films to a video hosting site (e.g. YouTube, Vimeo, the school website etc.) and provide the URL to the film on the online entry form.
 Please use this form for Key Stage 1-2 entries, and this form for Key Stage 3-5 entries.